|Cryocooler (Yellow) - The ten Mercury-Cadmium-Telluride detectors in

 detectors at 80K.
 In this case, since the cooler is fixed, the

-waste heat it generates will be removed using a platform supplied
+waste heat it generates is removed using a platform supplied

 The scanning mirror functions both for scanning and pointing.